 - Muslims must always be exemplary in public;

-- A good Muslim must preserve its health;
+- A good Muslim must preserve their health;

 Based on these three statements, many Muslims believe that vaping is not allowed during Ramadan.
 The first statement has been interpreted by many as prohibiting smoking.
 Although most of the research shows that vaping is not nearly as harmful as smoking, it’s clear that it’s not a perfectly healthy habit.
 By exhaling secondhand vapor, you’re expelling some toxins into the air.
 While the effect of secondhand vapor on bystanders is negligible, it’s obviously not as safe as breathing in regular air.
 So it can be safe to assume that vapor products, like a vape pen or a mod, are haram during Ramadan.

 Inhaling e-cigarette vapor also appears to contradict the third statement.
-If a Muslim must always preserve its health, then inhaling the nicotine and other chemicals that are present in e-cigarette vapor is obviously a nonstarter.
+If Muslims must permanently preserve their health, then inhaling the nicotine and other chemicals that are present in e-cigarette vapor is obviously a non-starter.

 Does vaping break your fast during Ramadan?